immunant/c2rust/docs/cross-check-hash.md

  * Pointer addresses are non-deterministic due to ASLR and other factors, so we must hash them by dereference instead of address.

 For these reasons, we have chosen to design our own type-aware hashing algorithms.
-The algorithms described herein hash each value differently depending on its type, and are implemented by functions with the following signature:
+The algorithms hash each value differently depending on its type, and are implemented by functions with the following signature:
 ```C
 uint64_t __c2rust_hash_T(T x, size_t depth);
 ```
-Our hashing algorithms for complex types are recursive.
+We use recursive hashing algorithms for complex types.
 To prevent infinite recursion and long hashing times, we limit the recursion depth to a fixed value.
 When recursion reaches this limit, the hash function returns a constant hash instead of going deeper.